siddharthraj09/Assignment/README.md

 Use the url
 http://localhost:3000/getTimeStories

-On clicking refresh tab latest stories will be printed on html and as well wil be written on "details.json" file
+On clicking refresh tab latest stories will be printed  and as well wil be written on "details.json" file